 Section 4

-Iowa State University, faculty, staff, and community members may be associate members but not vote or hold office.
+Iowa State University, faculty, staff, and community members may be associate members but will not vote or hold office.

 Section 5

 The officers of this organization must meet the following requirements:

 (a) Be in good standing with the university and enrolled: at least half time (six or more credit hours), if an undergraduate student (unless fewer credits are required to graduate in the spring and fall semesters) during the term of office, and at least half time (four or more credits), if a graduate level student (unless fewer credits are required in the final stages of their degree as defined by the Continuous Registration Requirement) during their term of office.